 Whether you're funding your college education, planning for a family, or planning your retirement, becoming financially literate is essential to making informed decisions that will help protect your assets and your economic future.
 The goal of this site from University of Maryland University College is to empower you with the basic information and tools you'll need to help better manage your money and financial opportunities.

 Improve your budgeting with tools and money-saving tips.

-Estimate your costs and aid with our financial aid shopping sheet.
+Estimate your costs and aid with our college financing plan.